 The State Archives also holds copies of petitions and declarations of intention filed with the United States District Court for Vermont from 1801 to 1972.

 Individuals should note that all certificates of naturalization issued after 1906 are only available from the federal government.
-Researchers interested in certificates issued for Vermonters by a federal court should contact the National Archives and Records Administration (NARA) Records Center in Waltham, MA.
+Researchers interested in certificates issued for Vermonters by a federal court should contact the National Archives and Records Administration (NARA) Boston Records Center in Waltham, MA.
 Researchers searching for all other post-1906 certificates should contact the United States Citizenship and Immigration Service.